 - Advice when selecting harvesting strategy

-Large parts of the fishing industry live by fishing and producing food from wild fish stocks.
-Strict regulations are imposed on the amounts that can be taken from the various species each year.
+Large parts of the seafood industry are based on harvesting from wild fish stocks.
+Strict regulations are imposed on the amounts that can be caught from the various species each year.

 Increased value from sustainable fishing

-Different methods of fishing, however, are available, and these give different results.
+Different methods of fishing, however, are available, and these give different product mix.
 Nofima has high expertise in calculating how the choice of capture strategy influences the total value added.

-Authorities have relied heavily on our knowledge to ensure that the fish that is taken is most suitable for making products that customers want.
-The value of scarce fishing quotas can in this way be increased.
-Research into market-based harvesting has been principally focussed on cod, haddock, pollock, capelin, herring and mackerel.
+Authorities have relied heavily on our knowledge to ensure that the fish that is caught is most suitable for making products that customers want.
+Harvest strategies chosen are important to add market value to limited wild resources.
+Nofima has conducted empirical studies on market-based harvesting of cod, haddock, pollock, capelin, herring and mackerel.

-In developing this knowledge, we use a perspective that includes all phases of production – from capture, though processing to consumption.
+In developing this knowledge, we use a perspective that includes all phases of production – from capture, through processing to consumption.
 Previous recommendations from Nofima in this field have emphasised the need to:

-- Take the most valuable parts of the fish stocks
+- Catch the most valuable parts of the fish stocks

 - Maintain quotas as stable as possible from year to year